Special topics in civil and environmental engineering offered occasionally by permanent or visiting faculty members.

 Student learning goals

-You will be able to use alternative variational principles to find solutions to problems in nonlinear continuum mechanics.
+Understand how to develop and use alternative variational principles to find solutions to problems in nonlinear continuum mechanics.

 General method of instruction